gowenrw/ansible-role-altbier_localenv/roles/awx_localenv/README.md

 ceres_localenv
 ============

-This role will update a vms local environment as needed by use case (e.g., ansible control node).
+This role will update a linux vm local environment as needed by use case.

 Requirements
 ------------

-This role has been designed for use with CentOS Stream 9 and RHEL 9 vms.
+This role currently works with CentOS Stream and Rocky and RHEL distributions.

 Role Variables
 --------------